TOP: “To honor Dr. King’s legacy entails countering an agenda of division with an audacious and tangible manifesto of hope”

 TOP organizes Black and Latino communities in Dallas, Harris, Bexar, and Fort Bend counties with the goal of transforming Texas into a state where working people of color have the power and representation they deserve.
 For more information, visit organizetexas.org.

-TOP Commemorates Labor Day
+TOP Celebrates Movement Power This Labor Day

 ###